 LOW BLOWS the album is a powerful set of dynamic, deep soul, exhortations that have an all-enveloping atmosphere and presence, distinctly and uniquely MEG MAC.
 It will be released on July 14.

 ABOUT MEG MAC:

 In 2014 MEG MAC was named Triple J’s Unearthed artist of the year.
-The station spearheaded her trajectory Worldwide playing multiple tracks from her highly acclaimed debut EP, featuring ‘Roll up your sleeves’ which was also play listed on radio stations across America and featured in the US TV series ‘Girls’ and ‘Grace and Frankie’.
-MEG MAC was nominated for 2 ARIA Awards in 2015 and in 2016 named as one of Triple J’s Top 5 ‘Unearthed’ discoveries of the last decade.
+Triple J spearheaded her trajectory worldwide playing multiple tracks from her highly acclaimed debut EP, featuring ‘Roll up your sleeves’.
+It was subsequently play listed on radio stations across America and featured in the US TV series ‘Girls’ and ‘Grace and Frankie’.
+Buzzfeed heralded MEG MAC the number one SXSW act to watch out and she earned glowing Worldwide reviews – “Roll up Your Sleeves” is a breathtakingly beautiful introduction to one of pop music’s most exciting new talents”.
+(Idolator USA).
+In 2015 MEG MAC was nominated for 2 ARIA Awards the following year named as one of Triple J’s Top 5 ‘Unearthed’ discoveries of the last decade.

-MEG MAC grew up in an Irish family surrounded by the sound of her mum singing old Irish songs and records by Ray Charles, Sam Cooke, Edith Piaf, Nina Simone and Otis Redding spinning on the turntable, permeating her soul.
+MEG MAC grew up in an Irish family surrounded by the sounds of her mum singing old Irish songs and records by Ray Charles, Sam Cooke, Edith Piaf, Nina Simone and Otis Redding spinning on the turntable; permeating her soul.
 Meg says ‘I was always inspired by soulful voices and big voices – I grew up listening to and mostly influenced by singers”.